onflow/flow-js-testing/README.md

 ```

 Example usage in Jest tests: *important:* When using `jest` tests should be run with the `-i` flag to make sure tests run in the order they are defined.

+Before running tests, start the Emulator: `flow emulator start -v` passing the `-v` flag so you can see execution errors in the output.

 ```
 import { fail } from "assert";
 import path from "path";